How does an approved writer get addresses from Slack via Abby the Bot?

 USPS Website: Sizes for Postcards

-Anything that makes the card not “flat,” makes it harder for the post office processing.
+Anything that makes the postcard not “flat,” makes it harder for post office processing and should not be used.
 Flat stickers should be fine.

 I see a lot of postcards that deviate from the talking points to a greater or lesser degree.
 What is permissible and what isn’t?

-We ask all writers to please stick to the talking points.
-You can paraphrase, make it your own, but don’t change the meaning or the facts.
-In addition, please don’t embellish with information that is not in the talking points.
+All writers must please stick to the three required talking points.
+You can paraphrase, make it your own, but please do not change the meaning or the facts.
+In addition, please do not embellish with information that is not in the talking points.

 Do I sign my name?

 Only sign your first name or initials.
 Never include return address, your own email address, your last name, or your social media handle or account name.
-Signing your full name is a security risk, and we wouldn’t want anything to happen to you.
+To do so is a security risk.

 To whom do I address the card?

-Since we do not write the voters’ names, pick one of these or something similarly neutral:
+Since we do not provide the voters’ names, please pick one of these salutations or something similarly neutral (they are in alphabetical order):

 Is it good to say “Hello from Cincinnati” or wherever you’re writing from, or is this more likely to make them bristle and perceive it as outsiders trying to influence their election?

-Yes, your greeting can be whatever you’d like it to be.
-Feedback from voters who’ve received our postcards shows they appreciate the effort by others who care about their election.
+Yes, your greeting can be whatever you would like it to be.
+Feedback from voters who have received our postcards shows they appreciate the effort by others who care about their election.
 After all, we are ALL Americans.

 I’m not very artistic.
 Is it worth it for me to just write boring (but informative) postcards?